GST Rate for Construction and Building Materials

 Bricks used as building materials attract different GST rates and are classified under different HSN codes based on the type as follows:

-- Building bricks and bricks of fossil meals or similar siliceous earths attract 5% GST.
+- Building bricks and bricks of fossil meals or similar siliceous rock attract 5% GST.

 - Sand lime bricks and fly ash bricks attract 12% GST.